allengeer/promptworx/README.md

 # promptworx
 Prompt Worx is a prompt automation solution that provides a framework for introducing automation into prompt responses from ChatGPT.

+# WARNING - USE AT YOUR OWN RISK
+This is an experimental library and very likely introduces significant security risks to the environment which is executed - as it basically executes code directly from ChatGPT.
+This code is provided with no warranty.

+Use at your own risk.

 # Configuration
 This code requires an Open AI API key.
 You can set these values in environment variables or a .env file.
 The two variables required are